ggerganov/llama.cpp/examples/main/README.md

 -   `--temp N`: Adjust the randomness of the generated text (default: 0.8).

 Temperature is a hyperparameter that controls the randomness of the generated text.
 It affects the probability distribution of the model's output tokens.
 A higher temperature (e.g., 1.5) makes the output more random and creative, while a lower temperature (e.g., 0.5) makes the output more focused, deterministic, and conservative.
 The default value is 0.8, which provides a balance between randomness and determinism.
+At the extreme, a temperature of 0 will always pick the most likely next token, leading to identical outputs in each run.

 Example usage: `--temp 0.8`